AdaCore/gnatstudio/docs/users_guide/projects.rst

 This is the first page displayed by all the wizard and is where you enter the name and location of the project to create.
 The name must be a valid Ada identifier (starting with a letter, optionally followed by a series of digits, letters or underscores).
-Spaces and reserved Ada keywords aren't allowed.
+Spaces and reserved Ada keywords are not allowed.
 If the name is invalid, GPS displays an error message when you press the :guilabel:`Forward` button.